SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 Setting Up A Locale
 --------------------------------

-SQream enables you to set up a locale.
+SQreamDB enables you to set up a locale.
 In this example, the locale used is your own location.

-**To set up a locale:**

 1. Set the language of the locale: